-The National Association for the Advancement of Colored People (NAACP) and the CBS Television Network fellowship at USC School of Cinematic Arts enters its tenth year.
+The National Association for the Advancement of Colored People (NAACP) and the CBS Television Network fellowship at USC School of Cinematic Arts enters its thirteenth year.

 As part of on-going efforts to broaden the diversity of talent emerging from the USC School of Cinematic Arts, the National Association for the Advancement of Colored People and the CBS Television Network united in 2005 to create the NAACP/CBS Master Writing Fellowship, a partnership that supports, encourages and educates new voices within the industry.

 “There is a dire need for a more inclusive group of creative talent within the entertainment industry,” said Elizabeth Daley, Dean of the USC Cinematic Arts.
 “USC is pleased to join forces with the NAACP and CBS, who have made it a priority to identify and encourage individuals from various ethnicities, cultures and financial backgrounds and introduce their ideas and voices to the screen.”

 The new Fellowship will be awarded to students at the USC School of Cinematic Arts whose work offers a fresh perspective on ways in which minorities are represented in entertainment.
 In addition to providing students with financial assistance for their studies, CBS executives will mentor the recipients throughout their academic program.
 Fellows may be nvited to participate in the CBS Diversity Institute’s Writers Mentoring Program.
 Students will also intern at the NAACP Hollywood Bureau and have the opportunity to gain production experience on the NAACP Image Awards.